-They might be tiny, but every vitamin, mineral, and nutritional supplement you take has a big impact on the planet.
-That’s why we’ve added a full dose of sustainability, ethical manufacturing, and eco-conscious policies into every bottle of our Smart Supplement.
+They might be tiny, but every vitamin, mineral, and probiotic you take has a big impact on the planet.
+That’s why we’ve added a full dose of sustainability, ethical manufacturing, and eco-conscious policies into every Heights bottle.

 This is how we’re trying to make a difference.

 We’re a certified B corporation.
 The certification process is thorough, and can take over a year to complete, with assessments of everything from environmental impact, to transparency, to employee welfare.

 It wasn’t easy, but it was worth it.
 Being a B Corp positions us as leaders in the movement for environmental and ethical business, and it demonstrates an independently verified, legally enforceable commitment to sustainability and governance, aligned with the UN’s 17 sustainable development goals.
 And as we are required to undergo the verification process every three years in order to recertify, it shows that we’re committed to continuous improvement.

 2. And we’re part of the B Hive.

 There are over 6,000 other B Corps across the world—it’s a huge community with the potential to have a real impact.
 The B Hive is a platform for collaboration and support between these B Corps.
 We can work together, using this network to coordinate environmental campaigns and social initiatives, or pioneer new business practices to support our team.